Survivor & Casualty Assistance – Benefits

 - A service member may designate one or more persons to receive all or a portion of the death gratuity payment.

 - The designation of a person to receive a portion of the death gratuity will be identified by the service member as a percentage of the total amount in 10 percent increments.

 - Any amount not designated by the member will be paid to the living survivors of the member in accordance with existing law and regulation.

 - The death gratuity will normally be paid to the eligible beneficiaries within 72 hours of notification.

-Servicemembers Group Life Insurance, or SGLI, is low-cost group life insurance for service members on active duty, ready reservists, members of the National Guard, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration and the Public Health Service, cadets and midshipmen of the four service academies and members of the Reserve Officer Training Corps.
+Servicemembers Group Life Insurance is low-cost group life insurance for service members on active duty, ready reservists, members of the National Guard, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration and the Public Health Service, cadets and midshipmen of the four service academies and members of the Reserve Officer Training Corps.

 - As of Sept.
 1, 2005, the maximum amount of SGLI coverage is $400,000.

 - The SGLI coverage is available in increments of $50,000.

 - Service members are automatically insured under SGLI for the maximum coverage unless they elect in writing to reduce the amount of coverage or cancel it entirely.

 - Upon the death of the service member, SGLI payment is made by the Office of Servicemembers Group Life Insurance.